huyoujinlab/scRCAT-seq/data_processing/README.md

 # 1. Preparation

-In this workflow, we assume that the genome fa file is located in `~/index/mm10/mm10.fa`.
+In this workflow, we assume that the genome fa file is located in `~/index/mm10/mm10.fa`. genome annotation file is located in `~/index/mm10/gencode.vM18.annotation.gtf`.
 STAR index is located in `~/index/mm10_STAR/`. fastq files from scCAT-seq are located in `~/fastq/`.

 STAR index must be prepared before running this workflow.
 For build index, you can run: